 A simple search will lead you to the many aspects within its multitude of different symbolic manifestations, such as the images of the firmament found on the Indian version from which I created the one here: the great wheel, the conch shell, the fish, the club, the lingam , the yoni, the lotus, and the banner.

 With proper care, this hand cast, sterling silver pendant is a durable, lifelong piece.
 It is a substantial weight and approximately 2mm thick.
 It measures 2" long by 1/2" wide.
-With a 3.1 mm heavy round cable chain, and simple toggle, this piece is suitable for men and women alike, and everyone in-between, on the continuum.
+With a 3.1 mm heavy round cable chain, and simple toggle, this piece is suitable for men and women alike, and everyone in-between on the continuum.
 The standard chain length that I offer measures approximately 17.5" end to end, and has a hand-cast, simple heavy toggle.
 Additional length may be added for $5. per inch.
 If a different style or size chain is desired I am happy to work with you, the price dependent upon the length and cost of your request.
 Gold is available as a special order, and the price will be determined by the current market at the time of your order.
 Several versions are available: 1)the simple foot on a chain, (2) one with an etched lotus flower hung above the foot, or (3)with a thirteen spoked wheel, the design of which resulted from a sliced cross section of a poppy seed head.
-Both stone settings seat an approximately 7mm stone, or they may be customized for a slightly larger stone.
+Both stone settings seat an approximately 7mm round stone, or the pieces may be customized for a slightly larger stone.
 Ready made versions of either are normally available for purchase, or you may special order a stone and setting of your choice.
 Each piece, whether custom order, or in stock, is priced according to the cost of the stone, and its setting.
 Please feel free to contact me with your questions, ideas, and requests.
 I love doing special orders, and all inquiries are welcome.

 Like anything one wears, or all things for that matter, it benefits from loving attention.
 Maintenance is achieved almost effortlessly with the use of a polishing cloth, that is included with your purchase.
 Pass over the surface of the foot, or chain and toggles, with the cloth, to maintain the bright surface that is in contrast to the recessed, oxidized background.
 Take care to avoid tugging on parts by placing the part to be polished in the palm of your hand, then press down to polish, and rub brusquely.
 It will brighten up immediately, ready to wear.